Why do my forks get tight after a while

 If your forks have a loose axle or quick release mechanism, it can cause the forks to tighten.
 A loose axle can shift or rotate, leading to misalignment and increased friction.
 Similarly, a loose quick release mechanism may not securely hold the axle in place, causing the forks to tighten during rides.

-See also How to make a pom pom rug with a fork
+See also How to fix a bottle cage to a garden fork

 To address this issue, make sure to check the axle and quick release mechanism regularly and tighten any loose parts.
 Additionally, ensure that the quick release is properly closed and tightened to prevent unnecessary movement.